Gabaldonlab/jloh/README.md

 JLOH is a tool to extract, filter, and analyse loss of heterozygosity (LOH) blocks based on single-nucleotide polymorphisms (SNPs), read mapping information, and a reference genome sequence.

+*WARNING*: JLOH is made to assess LOH in genomes with at least 1% heterozygosity between their homolog chromosomes (or subgenomes, if hybrids).
+As of now, it isn't suitable for cancer data setups.

 As of September 2023, this is just a landing page.
 Read the full documentation on [jloh.readthedocs.io](http://jloh.readthedocs.io).

 ### What input does it need?